-A public notice calling for nominations will appear in the Taranaki Daily News and North Taranaki Midweek on Wednesday 13 July 2022.
+A public notice calling for nominations will appear in the Taranaki Daily News on Wednesday 2 July 2025.

-Each nomination must be made on the appropriate official nomination paper.
-A separate nomination paper is required for each position and these will be available from 15 July 2022 from:
+Each nomination must be made on the appropriate official nomination paper or through the online nominations portal.
+A separate nomination is required for each position and nomination papers and the portal are available from 4 July 2025.